 What we’re yet to see are carriers leveraging passenger data to personalize content, similar to the algorithms used by the large streaming providers, to keep subscriber engagement and retention high.
 Airlines may also begin to look at a variety of service models, as package add-ons with other streaming services (e.g. Amazon Channels), as benefits or annual subscriptions for regular passengers, or further leveraging passenger data to deliver personalized adverts.

 castLabs technologies facilitate DRM license delivery, multi-device playback, and cloud-based content preparation for IFE.
 We support a wide variety of streaming platform business models and our video delivery solutions are easily integrated with leading video technologies for ad insertion, advanced subtitling, and more.

-Contact our sales team at firstname.lastname@example.org for any enquiries or meet us at APEX EXPO.
+or contact our sales team at firstname.lastname@example.org for any enquiries.

 Research and statistics from: ‘Inflight Entertainment’.
 XL Airways. http://www.xl.com/en/article.cfm?idArticle=111.
 Katie Sadler, ‘Royal Brunei Airlines introduces Cloud Streaming in-flight entertainment’.
 June 2016.
 International Airport Review. https://www.internationalairportreview.com/news/23607/royal-brunei-airlines-cloud-streaming-entertainment.
 August 2014.
 CNN. http://edition.cnn.com/2014/08/12/travel/secrets-of-in-flight-movies.
 Raymond Kollau, ‘Inflight Ancillaries: How airlines can monetize their inflight engagement platforms’.
 June 2017. http://www.airlinetrends.com/2017/06/21/inflight-ancillaries-how-airlines-can-monetize-their-inflight-engagement-platforms.